 After Surgery:

-The bandage is removed and replaced the next day.
-Your hair is washed and any drains that may have been placed are removed.
+The bandage is removed and replaced with a facial corset the next day.
+Your hair may be washed in 5 days and any drains that may have been placed are removed.
 You will be encouraged to rest with your head elevated with two to four pillows for the next seven days.

 Pain Score: